How to build a website like Amazon without coding

 After having your MVP ready for users, you may face a classic chicken-and-egg dilemma: How do you attract sellers without customers, and how do you acquire customers without sellers?

-This a problem many marketplace startups face, but Amazon’s approach is prioritizing supply first.
+All marketplace startups face this problem, and most succeed by prioritizing supply first.
 Building a supply base is crucial for offering customers a reason to be interested in your marketplace.

 Here are some strategies to convince sellers to join before there are any customers: